josbeir/cakephp-docs-md/docs/en/views.md

 CakePHP comes with a few built-in View classes for handling the most common rendering scenarios:

-- To create XML or JSON webservices you can use the [JSON and XML views](/en/views/json-and-xml-views.md).
+- To create XML or JSON webservices you can use the [views/json-and-xml-views](/en/views/json-and-xml-views.md).
 - To serve protected files, or dynamically generated files, you can use [cake-response-file](/en/controllers/request-response.md#cake-response-file).
-- To create multiple themed views, you can use [Themes](/en/views/themes.md).
+- To create multiple themed views, you can use [views/themes](/en/views/themes.md).
 <a id="app-view"></a>
 ## The App View